 One of the most fantastic things about New Orleans is that it is a city that not only supports individuality, but it also provides the need for a “niche” that allows costume shops to be necessary year-round.
 New Orleanians will find any reason to put on some gold lamé pants, slap on a little face paint, and top it with a wig.
 This is a city of individuals who are characters, and we still find it perfectly acceptable to embrace all kinds of masks throughout the year.
 If you break down the year starting in January, you’ve got the end of football season, which rolls into Mardi Gras, then into Jazz Fest.
-Summertime brings mid-summer Mardi Gras, White Linen Night, and then fall comes Halloween and the holidays.
-There’s always a reason to dress up in NOLA whether it’s Halloween or just another day of the week.
+Summertime brings Mid Summer Mardi Gras, White Linen Night, and then with fall comes Halloween and the holidays.
+There’s always a reason to dress up in NOLA, whether it’s Halloween or just another day of the week.

 1. Uptown Costume and Dancewear | 4326 Magazine St.